 And lastly, it comes in pretty colors and designs.

 The first thing I am worried about this seat is how difficult it can be to adjust the seat harness.
 If this will be used on a daily basis, then you will have a problem.

-It is somehow doable to access the straps from behind the seat when in a rear-facing mode so you can adjust the straps easily.
+It is doable to access the straps from behind the seat when in a rear-facing mode so you can adjust the straps easily.
 But I doubt if you can comfortably adjust it in the forward-facing mode, especially that the back of this car seat will be firmly pressed against your vehicle’s seat.

-I like how padded and comfy it looks, just like how most parents would say that it indeed is.
+I like how padded and comfy it looks, just like how most parents would say that it is.

-I highly suggest that you check out the feedbacks of the parents of who got this seat to learn more about it.
+I highly suggest that you check out the feedbacks of the parents who got this seat to learn more about it.